charleslippens/CharlesLippens_12_08042022/README.md

 TODO list:

-- users in context using URL parameters not hard coded ?
+- Users in context using URL parameters not hard coded ?

-- Optimize design from mockup
+- Optimize design from mockup for desktop 1027*780 (exact design for sections, charts etc?)

 - Recharts: optimize charts, design (see documentation, features, parameters etc)